e-kwsm/lammps/doc/src/Build_make.rst

    MACHINES     # Makefiles for specific machines
    MINE         # customized Makefiles you create (you may need to create this folder)

-Typing "make" lists all the available Makefile.machine files.
+Typing ``make`` lists all the available Makefile.machine files.
 A file with the same name can appear in multiple folders (not a good idea).
 The order the directories are searched is as follows: src/MAKE/MINE, src/MAKE, src/MAKE/OPTIONS, src/MAKE/MACHINES.
 This gives preference